 HDR brachytherapy - is when your doctor will insert radiation into your prostate using a catheter.
 This catheter may remain in your body until treatment is complete.
 But the radiation source is only inserted in your prostate temporarily.
 Once your treatment is finished, all radioactive material is removed.

 Surgery and anesthesia are required for both LDR and HDR brachytherapy.
-In addition your may need to stay in the hospital overnight to complete their treatment.
+In addition you may need to stay in the hospital overnight to complete your treatment.

 What are the Benefits, Risks and Side Effects of Radiation Therapy?

 The benefit of radiation therapy is that it is less invasive than surgery.
 Both types of radiation are effective for early stage prostate cancer.
 You may need to get the two types of radiation combined.
 If you have advanced or aggressive cancer, hormone therapy is added to improve cancer control.

 One disadvantage of radiation therapy is that it leaves the prostate in the body.
 If you choose this treatment you are at higher risk of the cancer coming back.